College Move-In Day: 17 Things That Will Save Your Life and Other Tips (2026)

 14. Paper and Pen/Sharpie (Amazon)

 So, you can stay charged up all day, because believe us, you’ll need to charge your phone and this is so much easier than fishing out a power cord.
-Compatible with iPhone 16/15, iPad, MacBook, Galaxy, Google, and more, this is available in 4 colors.
+This slim, pocket-sized power bank works with MagSafe for easy wireless charging and can power an iPhone almost twice.
+With fast charging and a sleek design, it’s great for busy days on campus.

 17. Change of clothing